Seirdy/term-dmenu/README.md

   of executables on most systems, recent entries are saved and prioritized to make searching easier.
 - `app-launcher` launches desktop applications using `j4-dmenu-desktop`
-- `window-switcher` allows listing/filtering/selecting open windows in Sway (much like what Alt+TAB does on most desktop environments).
+- `window-switcher` allows listing/filtering/selecting open windows in Sway or i3 (much like what Alt+TAB does on most desktop environments).

 Dependencies
 ------------

 - FZF
 - `j4-dmenu-desktop` for `app-launcher`
-- `window-switcher` requires Sway to be running
+- `window-switcher` requires Sway or i3 to be running

 Differences from similar implementations
 ----------------------------------------